sumowll/BD4H-Bootcamp/web/environment.md

 - For *Linux* user, you may already very farmiliar wtih terminal.
 - For  *Mac* user, you could search the `terminal` application if you never use that before.
-- For *Windows* user, please [install git](#install-git) and use the  `Gi Bash` application come with **Git for Windows**.
+- For *Windows* user, please [install git](#install-git) and use the  `Git Bash` application that comes with **Git for Windows**.

 # Install Git
-In order to get lasted sample source code, scripts for environment setup, you will need to install Git, a version control software.
+In order to get the lated sample source code, scripts for environment setup, you will need to install Git, a version control software.

 ## Windows
 Download and install Git from [https://git-scm.com/download/win](https://git-scm.com/download/win).
 Please make sure you are installing this `Git for Windows`, not  `Github for Windows` because you will rely heavily on `Git Bash` terminal.